amirouche/ouverture.py/README.md

 Code is thought made explicit.
 Language shapes thought.
 If code can only be "readable" in one language, we're limiting who can think clearly in code.

 As AI systems trained predominantly on English codebases become ubiquitous, there's a subtle risk: we might optimize code for machine readability while narrowing the range of human expression.
-Ouverture explores whether we can have both—tools that work *with* multilingual thinking instead of requiring everyone to think the same way.
+Mobius explores whether we can have both—tools that work *with* multilingual thinking instead of requiring everyone to think the same way.

-That's the opening ("ouverture"): a door that was previously closed, now made possible.
+That's the Mobius transformation: code that flows continuously between linguistic perspectives, recognizing their unity.

 ## Architecture

-- **Single file**: `ouverture.py` (~600 lines)
+- **Single file**: `mobius.py` (~600 lines)
-- **Storage**: `$HOME/.local/ouverture/objects/XX/YYYYYY.json` (content-addressed, configurable via `OUVERTURE_DIRECTORY`)
+- **Storage**: `$HOME/.local/mobius/objects/XX/YYYYYY.json` (content-addressed, configurable via `MOBIUS_DIRECTORY`)
 - **Language codes**: ISO 639-3 (eng, fra, spa, etc.)
 - **Hash algorithm**: SHA256 on normalized AST